intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/glm4/README.md

 # GLM-4
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on GLM-4 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [THUDM/glm-4-9b-chat](https://huggingface.co/THUDM/glm-4-9b-chat) as a reference InternLM model.
+For illustration purposes, we utilize the [THUDM/glm-4-9b-chat](https://huggingface.co/THUDM/glm-4-9b-chat) (or [ZhipuAI/glm4-9b-chat](https://www.modelscope.cn/models/ZhipuAI/glm4-9b-chat) for ModelScope) as a reference InternLM model.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.